punkave/pk-webpack/README.md

 #### Running a server project level

-You may also run a server project level by passing an options object with `serve: true`.
-See client-boilerplate to see how this in action:
+You may also run a server project-level by passing an options object with `serve: true`.
+See client-boilerplate to see this in action:
 ```
 webpack.config.js
 ...